kagenti/mcp-gateway/docs/design/auth.md

 ### Protecting the MCP Gateway HTTP endpoint(s)

-In order to enforce authenticated access, the gateway listeners exposing the MCP gateway to clients, can use a kuadrant `AuthPolicy` resource.
-This resource can define what authentication must be met and also enforce Authz requirements at the gateway (Authorization Covered Below).
+In order to enforce authenticated access, the gateway listeners exposing the MCP gateway to clients, can use a Kuadrant `AuthPolicy` resource.
+This resource can define what authentication must be met and also enforce AuthZ requirements at the gateway (Authorization covered below).

 [Example AuthPolicy](./../../config/mcp-system/authpolicy.yaml)